-7 Signs Of Employees Burnout And How To Mitigate Them
+7 Signs Of Employee Burnout And How To Mitigate Them

 From an employer’s perspective, burnout strikes quickly.
-For them, it seems like today their star performer is not putting their best feet forward.
+For them, it seems like their star performer is not putting their best feet forward today.
 The next week, they are using up all their paid leaves.
 Soon before you realize it, they are already walking out through the door looking for greener pastures.

 On the contrary, it takes months (if not years) for this burnout to build up from an employee’s point.
 Unrealistic deadlines, an overload of work, or lack of recognition are common pain points that paved this burnout path.
 Often, the telltale signs of an ascending burnout fail to catch the senior management’s attention.

 Before delving deep, let’s get the basics right.

 As quoted by the World Health Organization, “Burnout is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”

 It is a state of mental, emotional, and physical fatigue caused by excessive and prolonged stress.
 The concerned person feels emotionally drained, overwhelmed, and highly incapable of meeting work demands.

 Let us go through some common employee burnout signs and how employers can address them proactively.

 Given our human nature, even the most meticulous and diligent worker makes mistakes.
 But when errors are frequently occurring in a pattern, that too on repetitive tasks, chances of burnout are amplified.

 So, if your high performer’s quality of work has taken a noticeable downturn, there is more to it than meets the eye.
 When employees reach their breaking point, they lack interest in doing routine work and stop focusing on details.
 They do the bare minimum to get the job done, which explains why their quality of work and productivity took a toll.